simonmicro/Dear-Templates/README.md

 ### Redistribution ###
 Hmmm, yes you can also include this files into e.g. your own hugo website as e.g. git submodule.
 But please give credit to all the contributors here.

+# TODOs #
+* Add ../ link or index.md
+* Add note to contibute at github repo to here or index.md